 9. Expected Module Output and Contents

 This program consists of the following components.
 Details on each component are given below:

-(1) Preliminary Phase in participants' home countries

-(April 2017 to May 2017)

-Participating organizations make required preparations for the program in the respective countries.
+(1) Preliminary Phase in participants' home countries (April 2018 to May 2018) Participating organizations make required preparations for the program in their respective countries.